 I lived high up in the capital of Bogota and found it way cooler than I expected (even during summer months!).
 However, you'll want to pack light linens when traveling to sultry cities on the coast like Cartagena.

-South America style is a lot different from Asia or Europe.
-Locals in Colombia dressed more comfortable and casual with businessmen and women dressing like in the US or Europe.
+South American style is a lot different from Asia or Europe.
+Locals in Colombia dressed more comfortably and casually with businessmen and women dressing like in the US or Europe.
 I never felt like I stood out based on my clothing, compared to when I traveled in South Asia.

 If moving to South America, pack for fall-winter temperatures but bring a couple of tees and shorts for hotter days.